-Over the past year, many of us have avoided seeing the doctor.
-The Centers for Disease Control and Prevention (CDC) reports that four in 10 U.S. adults avoided medical care in 2020 because of concerns related to the COVID-19 pandemic.
-Your employees may be among these millions of Americans who’ve skipped annual wellness exams, put off routine preventive care screenings, or ignored symptoms that would prompt them to seek medical attention under typical circumstances.
+Over the past two years, many of us have avoided seeing the doctor.
+The Centers for Disease Control and Prevention (CDC) reports that four in 10 U.S. adults avoided medical care because of concerns related to the COVID-19 pandemic.
+However, 2022 is likely going to look a lot different than 2020 or 2021 as people rebook medical appointments they’ve postponed.

 Onsite / nearsite clinics ($)